PawarMukesh/PawarMukesh/README.md

 <img align="right" alt="coding" width="250" src="https://github.com/PawarMukesh/PawarMukesh/blob/mukesh/87162442-bf3e8180-c2e7-11ea-9f2a-53a50306b7ce.gif">

-*I'm Mukesh Pawar, a data scientist currently pursuing my MSc in Data Science from SIG Pune.
+*I'm Mukesh Pawar, a data scientist currently pursuing my MSc in Data Science And Spatial Analtyics at SIG , Pune.
 I've completed specialized training in data science and AI in Bangalore (2023).
 Alongside my passion for data, I'm also a skilled chef, blending analytical thinking with creative flair in both fields.*

 *In data science, I thrive on uncovering insights and solving complex problems through statistical analysis, machine learning, and data visualization.
 As a chef, I craft culinary experiences that tantalize the senses, combining flavors, textures, and aromas with meticulous attention to detail.*